-She turns ominously towards the young girl, ‘I’ve told you NOT to come up here!
+She turns ominously towards the young girl.
+‘I’ve told you a thousand times NOT to come up here!
 Especially when I’m working!’
 She’s interrupted by an assault of coughing and sneezing.
 She fumbles for a Kleenex and blows her nose.

 Taïga hides the book behind her back, ‘Jeez, Granny.
 I can make some hot honey water if you’re coughing.
 And-’